-The Foundation has received conditional promises to give for capital campaign purposes in the amount of \$800,000 and \$450,000 as of June 30, 2021 and 2020, respectively.
+The Foundation has received conditional promises to give for capital campaign purposes in the amount of \$0 and \$710,000 as of June 30, 2022 and 2021, respectively.
 Pursuant to the Foundation's policy and in conformity with FASB ASC Section 958, the Foundation does not recognize conditional promises as revenue until the condition is met.

-The Foundation has been awarded a total of \$4,975,000 in various State of Maryland Capital Grants for the construction of a new museum facility.
-The awards are subject to certain conditions, including a 1:1 matching requirement.
-Management anticipates that sufficient funds will be raised to satisfy the full 1:1 match condition.
-These awards, which represent a commitment by the State of Maryland to provide funds on a cost-reimbursement basis will not be reflected in the financial statements until reimbursable activities have been conducted in accordance with the provisions of the grants.
+The Foundation has been awarded a total of \$4,975,000 in various State of Maryland Capital Grants for the design and construction of the Cyber Center for Education and Innovation.
+The last amount of the award was approved for \$100,000 which is to be received during the June 30, 2023 fiscal year.
+This awards, which represent a commitment by the State of Maryland to provide funds on a cost-reimbursement basis will not be reflected in the financial statements until reimbursable activities have been conducted in accordance with the provisions of the grants.